embedded-creations/tinyproto/README.md

 ## TinyProtocolStream Fork of tinyproto

 This fork of tinyproto adds a new TinyProtocolStream class that encapsulates the (in my opinion) difficult to use tinyproto full duplex communication class (with error checking and retries) into an easy to use and familiar Arduino Stream class.
-This has been tested by artificially introducing frequent communication errors with a loopback test (example code coming soon) and with a real world project and in both cases the Stream data comes through without errors.
+This has been tested by artificially introducing frequent communication errors with a loopback test (see examples) and with a real world project and in both cases the Stream data comes through without errors.

 I used the ESP32 and Teensy 4.1 for testing (Teensy 4.1 <-> Teensy 4.1, and Teensy 4.1 <-> ESP32)